-Match the font to the tone of your presentation – serious presentations should use serif fonts, while playful presentations can use fun fonts
+Match the font to the tone of your presentation – severe presentations should use serif fonts, while playful productions can use fun fonts.

 The font you choose should match the tone of your presentation.
-For example, a serious presentation might use a serif font, while a more playful presentation could use a fun, decorative font.
+For example, if it’s going to be a serious and professional speech or article, then use a serif typeface like Times New Roman; however, for something more playful, tryout Helvetica Naga (a sans-serif)

 Test out different fonts on different devices to make sure they look good across all platforms